 A gallery of winter scenes

-Seasonal northwesterly winds bring heavy snow and surging waves to this coastline, but these severe conditions also create unique meteorological phenomena which are worth seeing.
-Also, when schools of herring come to spawn from January to March the ocean becomes milky in a phenomena known locally as
+Seasonal northwesterly winds bring heavy snows and surging waves to this coastline, but these severe conditions also create unique meteorological phenomena which are worth seeing.
+Also, when schools of herring come to spawn from January to March the ocean becomes milky due to a phenomenon known locally as Kuki.
+After nearly a half century gap, the locals are pleased to see that this phenomenon is returning as the herring come home again.

 Mayuki : the Snow Horse Local people are well acquainted with the “snow horse” which appears on Cape Aikappu of Ishikari City every year at the end of April.
 Snow clings to a bare patch of rocky slope, which has an uncanny resemblance to a running horse.
 It can be viewed best from the Hamamasu Furusato Park (Hamamasu-ku, Hamamasu 77-3).